adithyakumar303/learn-java-script/readme.md

 i would fall
 and rroll around

-if i were on the iss
+if i were on the ISS
 iwold fly as if i had a jetpack